Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 Here, `hsv_image.shape` is `(512, 512, 3)`, so our mask `hsv_image[:, :, 1] >
 0.6` has shape `(512, 512)`, i.e., the shape of the first two dimensions.
-In other words, the mask has one value for each pixel, either `True` if the saturation is `> 0.6` and `False` if it isn't.
-To add 0.3 to only these values, we mask the original array with `hsv_image[high_sat_mask, 1]`.
-This selects only those pixel values that have high saturation, and selects only the saturation channel in those pixels.
+In other words, the mask has one value for each pixel, either `True` if the saturation is `> 0.6` or `False` if it isn't.
+To add 0.3 to only those pixels above the threshold, we mask the original array with `hsv_image[high_sat_mask, 1]`.
+The `high_sat_mask` part of the index selects only those pixel values that have high saturation, and the `1` in the final dimension selects the saturation channel for those pixels.

 (nonzero-equivalence)=
 ##### `nonzero()` Equivalence